 The Women in Radiology group at Brown fosters a supportive environment for

-female trainees and faculty members, provides opportunities for networking and
+trainees and faculty members who are women, provides opportunities for networking and

 camaraderie, and encourages women to seek out leadership positions by providing